 The Reviews: What Do Travelers Say?

 The overall rating of 4.3 out of 5 shows that most visitors find this to be a worthwhile experience.
-Many rave about the knowledgeable guides, the stunning performances, and the variety of activities.
+Many love the guides, the stunning performances, and the variety of activities.
 Roy A shared, “My wife and I thoroughly enjoyed the experience.
 The shows were educational, entertaining, and just fun.”
-Lynn L highlighted, “Great place and fabulous show!!!!!
-Well above any luau we have been to!!”
+Lynn L highlighted, "Great place and fabulous show!!!!!
+Well above any luau we have been to!!"

 Some reviewers pointed out minor drawbacks, like the buffet not being amazing or the difficulty in managing time to see everything.
 One reviewer, Martti K, mentioned logistical issues with booking and communication, which can be frustrating if the organization isn’t clear beforehand.